Dyuti01/CreateBoost/README.md

 # CreateBoost
-- A funding Website for Creators where fans can come and search for creator and contribute some amount of money to their favourite creators.
+- A funding Website for Creators where fans can come and search for their favourite creator and can contribute some amount of money to the creator.
 - Inspired from `Buy Me a Coffee`
 ### Link to the website:
 - https://create-boost.vercel.app/